 Let’s get started!

-If you’re looking for a premium device with a broad plant profile go for the Nature and Bloom CBD vape kit.
+If you’re looking for a premium device with a full spec plant profile go for the Highkind CBD vape kit.
 Otherwise, the Kandypens Rubi is a decent choice to get started, but you will need your own eliquid/vape oil.

 While most vape pens use e-liquids with are diluted in propane glycol or vegetable glycerin, this vape pen is different.
-Instead, it contains high viscosity broad-spectrum CBD distillate combined with natural terpenes to improve flavour and effect.
+Instead, it contains high viscosity full-spectrum CBD distillate containing natural terpenes to improve flavour and effect.

 Most CBD vapes are derived from CBD isolate, this device uses a whole plant extract to maximise the synergistic effects of hemp (the entourage effect).

-The leading manufacturer for cannabis vape pens in the USA, unlike other vapes which are traditionally made to vape e-liquid, CCELL devices are engineered to vape cannabis concentrates only, and they do an excellent job.
+CCELL are the leading manufacturer for cannabis vape carts and pens in the USA, unlike other vapes which are traditionally made to vape e-liquid, Highkind devices are engineered to vape cannabis concentrates only, and they do an excellent job.

 The vape cartridge has a ceramic core that uses variable heat technology, which heats the vape oil according to the puff time—automatically optimising each puff according to the viscosity of the extract, ensuring a perfect and smooth pull each time which is easy to inhale.